TJ1the0fficial/pixelator-library-1.21.1/README.md

 in your main file

 ## Use
-Put the templates (iron_sword.png) into the templates folder under pixelator.
+Put the templates (iron_sword.png) into the templates folder under pixelator.<br>
-Change name of template. (iron_sword.png -> sword.png (The program uses the image's name for full freedom with naming))
+Change name of template. (iron_sword.png -> sword.png (The program uses the image's name for full freedom with naming))<br>

-Then put the materials (diamond.png) into the materials folder.
+Then put the materials (diamond.png) into the materials folder.<br>

-Then put the handles (stuff you don't want to color, like the vanilla stick) into the handles folder.
+Then put the handles (stuff you don't want to color, like the vanilla stick) into the handles folder.<br>

-Run DataGen.
+Run DataGen.<br>

-You will see the outcome. template*material textures
+You will see the outcome. template*material textures<br>

 ## How does this work though?

-This mod checks every color in the template, then it checks the material's and the handle's pixels too. template - this software copies the image and then replaces the colors based on brightness material - the software uses the material's colors to paint over the copied template handle - a filter on what not to color on the template
+This mod checks every color in the template, then it checks the material's and the handle's pixels too.<br>
+template - this software copies the image and then replaces the colors based on brightness<br>
+material - the software uses the material's colors to paint over the copied template<br>
+handle - a filter on what not to color on the template<br>

 template:<br>
 <img width="160" height="160" alt="sword" src="https://github.com/user-attachments/assets/eccbbe27-58b8-4ecb-b0b1-d47e2a71d8f5" /><br>